Information for registered charities about COVID-19

-With social distancing in place, auditors/accountants will not be able to complete onsite visits.
-It is advisable to scan relevant documents in electronic form to allow audits/reviews to be completed remotely if required.
-If this causes delays, please contact us by emailing firstname.lastname@example.org to request an extension.
+With social distancing in place during alert levels 3 and 4, auditors/accountants may not have been able to complete onsite visits.
+If this caused delays, please contact us by emailing email@example.com to request an extension.

 In a time of need, charities are essential to meeting need in communities, but it’s important that charities follow their rules document and are acting within their charitable purpose.

 There may be charities that could be better placed to provide support, and your group may be able to offer help to those groups.
 Searching the Charities Register(external link) is a great way to identify charities that operate in your area.
 Check what help is needed on their website or Facebook pages.

 It is important that your board is still meeting (remotely) and actively doing some strategic planning.
 Your board should be thinking about how to govern and manage any risks your charity may encounter.
 If you have management and employees, you should work closely with them in identifying upcoming risks to your charity.
 Being flexible is key here.

 - Start the conversation about finances and investments (if they are relevant to your charity) and think about how cancelled services or programmes may impact your budget.

 - Take the opportunity to review your rules, health and safety policies, and risk policies.
 Consider making changes to allow for flexibility.
 Your charity could also use this time to update any health and safety policies and procedures to cover how you will operate in the future.
 You can find some great resources here(external link).